nate-fidalgo/MathComputations/DifferentialGeo/Readme.md

 </pre>

 <br>
-Generalization of curvature pass dimensions 3 is challenging and mostly not well defined as a one type of curvature thing.<br>
+Generalization of curvature passed dimensions 3 is challenging and mostly not well defined as a one type of curvature thing.<br>
 Usually generalizing curvature to any dimension requires selecting specific desired quanties from the regular 2d / 3d standard curvature definitions.
 <br>
 Which could be thru connections /parrellel transport properties or other types of curvature properties means , gaussian , normal sections ,...etc